ojaswani16/Cyclistic-bike-share-analysis/README.md

 - **Excel** was used initially to inspect the data and perform basic formatting and calculations.
 - **Google BigQuery (SQL)** was selected for its ability to handle large datasets and perform efficient cleaning and transformation tasks.

-### Data Integrity and Cleaning
+### Data Preparation and Cleaning Workflow

-- Removed null values, duplicate ride IDs, and rows with negative ride durations.
-- Standardised datetime formats and ensured consistent schema across all 13 months of data.
-- Created new fields such as `ride_length`, `ride_length_minutes`, `day_of_week`, `month`, and `day_type` for better analysis.
-- Resolved data type mismatches using SQL functions like `CAST()` and `FORMAT_TIMESTAMP()`.
+#### 1. Initial Inspection (Excel)
+- Downloaded 13 monthly CSVs from April 2024 to April 2025.
+- Checked schema consistency (column names, data types, and order).
+- Counted blank values and changed formats to ensure consistency across files.
+- Created initial derived columns using functions: month, day_of_week, day_type, ride_length, and ride_length_mins.

+#### 2. Data Integration & Cleanup (BigQuery)
+- Uploaded all monthly files to BigQuery individually.
-- Merged monthly datasets into a single clean table using `UNION ALL`.
+- Used UNION ALL to combine datasets into a master table.
+- Applied CAST() and other SQL functions to fix data types and formatting inconsistencies.
+- Removed duplicates and incomplete/null start station data; end station nulls were kept due to limited impact on analysis.
+- Filtered out rides shorter than 1 minute or longer than 1440 minutes (24 hours) to avoid outliers and skewed averages.
+- Created additional columns directly in SQL: hour (ride start hour) and month_num (numeric form of month).

 ### Documentation
-- Each step of the cleaning process was logged for transparency and reproducibility.
+- Each step was documented and validated to maintain transparency and reproducibility.
+- The relevance to the business question drove cleaning decisions.

-The cleaned dataset was consistent and ready for analysis.
+The final dataset was clean, consistent, and ready for advanced analysis.

 ---